Accelerated Information Gradient flow: Discrete-time algorithms for AIG flows

 A common choice of $K(x,y)$ is a Gaussian kernel with the bandwidth $h$, $K(x,y) = (2\pi h)^{-n/2}\exp\lp-\|x-y\|^2/(2h)\rp$.
 Such approximation can also be found in information-theoretic learning \cite{itl} and independent component analysis (ICA) \cite{aitat}.

-There are two difficulties in time discretization.
+There are two difficulties in the time discretization.
 For one thing, the bandwidth $h$ strongly affects the estimation of $\nabla\log\rho_t$, so we propose the BM method to learn the bandwidth from Brownian-motion samples.
 For another, the second equation in \eqref{equ:w_aig} is the Hamilton-Jacobi equation, which usually has strong stiffness.
-We propose an adaptive restart technique to deal with this problem.
+In numerical trials, we observe that the densities from the particles may collapse in certain dimensions following W-AIG flows, even for Gaussian target density.
+Therefore, we propose an adaptive restart technique to deal with this problem.

+\begin{remark} Using symplectic integrators for the particle implementation of W-AIG could help improve the performance.
+It is important to study the time-discretization of the (damped) Hamiltonian flow in the future. \end{remark}